vwkd/code-system/src/languages/rust/trait/trait.md

 ### Deref & DerefMut

 ?? coerce to reference
-allows to trat type the same as reference, use in same places, e.g. with dereference operator
+allows to treat type the same as reference, use in same places, e.g. with dereference operator

 opt in to coercion